RobDWaller/ReallySimpleJWT/readme.md

 $token = Token::customPayload($payload, $secret);
 ```

-On success the `customPayload()` method will return a JWT token string on a failure, due to a misconfigured payload array, it will throw an exception.
+On success the `customPayload()` method will return a JWT token string and on failure it will throw an exception.

 ### Validate Token

 To validate a JSON web token call the `validate()` static method, pass in the token string and the secret.
-The validate method checks the token structure is correct, the signature is valid and the expiration time has not elapsed.
+The validate method checks the token structure is correct, the signature is valid, the expiration time has not expired and the not before time has elapsed.

 It will return true on success and false on failure.